TDA-Jyamiti/GRIL/README.md

 Please follow `experiments.ipynb` for instructions on how to run the code.

 ## Graph Experiments
 You may use `run_graph_experiment.sh` to reproduce the results in the paper.
+Please download the precomputed landscapes from this [link](https://drive.google.com/file/d/1WWXCk3X5aKoHTlybmCnB9YLnieqpe8Mp/view?usp=share_link) and unzip the zip file to train the model faster.
+After unzipping it should have a directory called `graph_landscapes`.

     ./run_graph_experiment.sh PROTEINS

 Run this script to reproduce the experiment on PROTEINS dataset.